run-ai/docs/docs/Researcher/scheduling/how-the-scheduler-works.md

 This mode of operation means that a lower priority workload submitted in one project (e.g. training) can reclaim resources from a project that runs a higher priority workload (e.g. preemptive workspace) if fairness balancing is required.

-{% hint style="info" %}
+!!!
+Note
     Only preemptive workloads can go over quota as they are susceptible to reclaim (cross-projects preemption) of the over quota resources they are using.
 The amount of over quota resources a project can gain depends on the over quota weight or quota (if over quota weight is disabled).
 Departments’ over quota is always proportional to its quota.
-{% endhint %}

 ### Priority preemption within a project

-[Higher priority workloads](runai-scheduler-concepts-and-principles.md#priority-and-preemption) may preempt lower priority preemptible workloads within the same project/node pool queue.
+[Higher priority workloads](./the-runai-scheduler.md#priority-and-preemption) may preempt lower priority preemptible workloads within the same project/node pool queue.
 For example, in a project that runs a training workload that exceeds the project quota for a certain node pool, a newly submitted workspace within the same project/node pool may stop (preempt) the training workload if there are not enough over quota resources for the project within that node pool to run both workloads (e.g. workspace using in-quota resources and training using over quota resources).

-{% hint style="info" %}
+!!!
+Note
     Workload priority applies only within the same project and does not influence workloads across different projects, where fairness determines precedence.
-{% endhint %}

 ## Quota, over quota, and fairshare